Nexus-Mods/game-oblivionremastered/README.md

-# Vortex Extension for Palworld
+# Vortex Extension for Oblivion Remastered

 This is an extension for [Vortex](https://www.nexusmods.com/about/vortex/) to add support for Oblivion Remaster.
 The [Steam](https://store.steampowered.com/app/2623190/The_Elder_Scrolls_IV_Oblivion_Remastered/) and [Xbox](https://www.xbox.com/en-gb/games/store/the-elder-scrolls-iv-oblivion-remastered/9nqr437k7pqh) versions of Oblivion Remastered are both supported.
 There is currently no implementation difference between the two, but that is bound to change once a script extender is released.